LyndaFinn/LyndaFinn.github.io/index.Rmd

  * The census data is from 2013.
 I chose some of the most interesting variables  for plotting.
 It can be found here: http://quickfacts.census.gov/qfd/download_data.html

- * The application was based on the the shiny tutorial lesson 5, but I altered signicantly.
+ * The application was based on the the shiny tutorial lesson 5, but I altered it significantly.
 The original tutorial can be seen here: http://shiny.rstudio.com/tutorial/lesson5/

 --- .class #id